 Naturally I suggest you have your vet demonstrate how it’s done.
 Ask as many questions as you need to understand the best technique when it comes to holding him and administering the drops or ointment.
 Practice while you’re there so you feel comfortable doing it.
 Over time you may find a different technique that works better for you and your dog.

 My dog Jack needs eye ointment twice a day for life.
-He was mistreated in his previous home, so he runs when he sees me coming towards him with something in my hand.
-It took some practice to find the routine that works best for us, and here’s what it is.
+He was mistreated in his previous home, so when we first started with this he would run when he saw me coming towards him with something in my hand.
+For a very long time (several months, perhaps longer I don’t recall) it was a battle, and a two person job.
+Now all I have to say is “let’s do your eyes” and he sits and waits.

 How to Give Your Dog Ear Medication